It is a blood vessel blockage caused by one or more bubbles of air or other gas in the circulatory system.

 As pressure increases, the solubility of a gas increases, reducing the size of the bubble by accelerating the absorption of the gas into the blood and surrounding tissues.

-In addition, the volumes of gas bubbles decrease inversely with ambient pressure as described by Boyle’s law.
-In the hyperbaric chamber, the patient can breathe 100% oxygen, at ambient pressures down to a depth equivalent to 18 msw.
+In addition, the volumes of gas bubbles decrease inversely with ambient pressure, as described by Boyle’s law.
+In the hyperbaric chamber, the patient can breathe 100% oxygen at ambient pressures to a depth equivalent to 18 MSW.

 Under hyperbaric conditions, oxygen diffuses into the bubbles, displacing the nitrogen from the bubble and the solution in the blood.
 Oxygen bubbles are more easily tolerated.

-Diffusion of oxygen to blood and tissues under hyperbaric conditions supports areas of the body that are deprived of blood flow when arteries are blocked by gas bubbles.
+Diffusion of oxygen to blood and tissues under hyperbaric conditions supports body areas that are deprived of blood flow when arteries are blocked by gas bubbles.
 This helps reduce ischemic injury.